Looking for budget travel tips as a teacher? I’ve got you covered!

 1. Credit Card Points

-Credit card points are one of the quickest ways to rack of travel dollars fast.
-I have had free hotel stays this year from credit card points and this method definitely works, but it’s important to use this with caution.
+Credit card points are one of the quickest ways to rack up travel dollars fast.
+I have had free hotel stays this year from credit card points, and this method definitely works, but it’s important to use this with caution.

 You should never open too many cards at a time, and especially never make purchases that you do not have the money to pay off.